-Purified Air: How Clean Air Is Beneficial to Your Health
+Purified Air: How Clean Air is Beneficial to Your Health

 The air around us is necessary for our survival, but our inhaling and exhaling is so automatic that we hardly ever think about our breathing or the kind of air we are taking into our bodies.
-Yet we cannot afford to take the quality of the air we breathe for granted.
+Yet, we cannot afford to take the quality of the air we breathe for granted.
 Though our senses may not detect allergens, particulate matter, chemicals, and other such things in the air around us, these common indoor air pollutants will wreak havoc on our bodies if they go unchecked.
 The air around us is rarely as clean as we think it is, which is why various air purifiers and purification methods have been developed.
-An air purifier does exactly what the name suggests: It purifies the air to remove pollutants before we can inhale them.
+An air purifier does exactly what the name suggests: it purifies the air to remove pollutants before we can inhale them.
 Air purification devices use a variety of methods and technologies to purify the air.
 Some air purifiers use only a HEPA filter that will trap most particulate matter in the air and keep it from circulating.
-Others may use ionization to attract particulates and allergens from the air and pull them onto a metal plate that is later cleaned.
+Others may use ionization to attract particles and allergens from the air and pull them onto a metal plate that is later cleaned.
 Even ultraviolet light or ozone can be used to purify air, though there are debates as to how effective and safe ozone filters are.
 In any case, no matter the filter that is used to purify the air, purer indoor air has several health benefits.

 Reduced Allergy Symptoms